 FROM ALEXANDRITE TO IPL: A GUIDE TO LASER SAFETY GLASSES FOR COSMETIC LASER WORK

 The most commonly used lasers in cosmetic laser work are Alexandrite, Diode, YAG, Ruby, and Intense Pulsed Light (IPL) lasers, each requiring different laser safety glasses for their operation.
 If you’re on the lookout for reliable laser safety glasses for cosmetic laser work, Phillips Safety has many alternatives for you.

-- Alexandrite and Diode lasers both operate at similar wavelengths and therefore can be protected from with the same glasses.
-Alexandrite/Diode laser safety glasses protect from 730-855nm and typically offer a VLT (visible light transmission (VLT) of approximately 30%.
+Since Alexandrite and Diode lasers emit light at similar wavelengths, they can both be shielded with the same type of laser safety glasses.
+Alexandrite/Diode laser safety glasses provide protection from 730-855 nm and typically have a visible light transmission (VLT) of approximately 30%.
 These glasses are ideal for use in cosmetic laser procedures such as hair or vein removal.

-- YAG lasers are the most advanced lasers for hair or vein removal.
-Laser safety glasses for these cosmetic lasers protect from 900-1,100nm, though the laser itself operates at 1064 nm.
+For hair or vein removal, YAG lasers are considered the most advanced option available.
+Laser safety glasses designed for these cosmetic lasers protect the eyes from 900-1100 nm wavelengths, even though the laser itself operates at 1064 nm.
 Typically, these glasses have a visible light transmission approaching 60%.

 Ruby lasers are more commonly used for laser vein removal as they are for hair removal, and their usage is not as frequent as that of Alexandrite or Diode lasers.
 For Ruby lasers, laser safety glasses protect against wavelengths ranging from 692-714nm, with a VLT of 62%.